nlaven99/Capstone-Repository/README.md

 This README details an overview of a project used to round off a General Assembly Data Science Bootcamp giving insight to the workings of the project to an outsider.

 ## Repository Contents

+  • Data (clean data for modelling, original data can be found at https://github.com/statsbomb/open-data)
+  • Pictures
   • Notebook
   • READMe
-  • Data (clean data for modelling, original data can be found at https://github.com/statsbomb/open-data)

 ## Libraries